By Cait Weiss Orcutt

 I signed up to volunteer at the George R. Brown (GRB) Convention Center with Writers in the Schools right after Harvey hit Houston because I knew enough to know I would feel better at least attempting to help others.
 In a way, I volunteered as much (if not more) out of my need to feel useful as I did out of a response to the needs of others.
 Once at GRB, though, it quickly became apparent that we could be of service, both to the children we read to and wrote with and to the parents who desperately needed a break-to think, to heal, to file for FEMA, to charge cell phones, and to take stock of the major changes happening in their city, their families, and their lives.

 In the wake of a disaster like Harvey, some might see reading and writing with children in shelters as secondary to responding to their families’ more basic needs, but these responses need not be viewed as competing with one another.
-At GRB, there was food for everyone who needed it, doctors on site providing free care, clean water for all, a room full of clothes and other necessities for anyone who wanted them, and a full team of educators and entertainers for kids and adults alike.
+At GRB, there was food for everyone who needed it (things like mres are particularly useful for times like these), doctors on site providing free care, clean water for all, a room full of clothes and other necessities for anyone who wanted them, and a full team of educators and entertainers for kids and adults alike.
 The work Writers in the Schools did at GRB the week after Harvey helped families believe that life might just go on.
 In spite of everything else that was happening in our city and state that August, kids were laughing, parents were reading, and people were coming together to share stories that would shape how we understood this natural disaster and our recovery from it for the rest of our lives.

 The work Writers in the Schools did at GRB